Easy Ways to Detect Air Leaks

 - See if there are cracks or holes around outdoor water faucets

 - Make sure siding is correctly aligned with windows and chimneys

 - Note gaps where siding or bricks meet your foundation

 An at-home energy assessment can be effective for a number of air leaks in your home, but for additional energy savings, call in a professional.
 Experts can conduct a comprehensive energy assessment, complete with a blower door test that can help detect major sources of energy loss in your home, and share information on how best to fix them for improved energy efficiency.
-Contact Rolf Griffin Service Experts Heating & Air Conditioning in Fort Wayne for a professional energy assessment at 260-557-1275.
+Contact Rolf Griffin Service Experts in Fort Wayne for a professional energy assessment at 260-557-1275.